 The downside of strict regulation

-The danger of too-strict regulation on the purchase of alcohol and high prices, however, is that it may force people into switching their consumption to homemade alcohol and other surrogate products (which contain alcohol but are not intended for consumption).
-In addition, strict regulation may facilitate the introduction of an illegal alcohol market.
-In line with this, the decrease in the official sales of alcohol during Gorbachev’s campaign was partly compensated for by an increase in the production and consumption of homemade vodka and surrogate alcohol , .
+It should be understood that there are also dangers involved with too-strict regulation on the purchase of alcohol and high prices.
+For example, people may switch their consumption to homemade alcohol and other surrogate products (which contain alcohol but are not intended for consumption).
+Strict regulation may also facilitate the introduction of an illegal alcohol market.
+In line with this, the decrease in official sales of alcohol during Gorbachev's campaign was partly compensated for by an increase in the production and consumption of homemade vodka and surrogate alcohol , .
 Nevertheless, the overall effect of the campaign was positive, in that total alcohol consumption—including legal, surrogate, and homemade alcohol—decreased.

 Strict regulation of the alcohol industry may also be costly for populist politicians .
 When there are political constraints to introducing prohibitive regulatory policies, measures that lead to the substitution of spirits for safer drinks can be quite effective in combating excessive drinking.
 For example, stricter regulation of hard drinks, combined with less regulation of the wine and beer industries, may not decrease the average level of alcohol consumption, but will combat excessive drinking.